vtex-apps/wish-list/docs/README.md

   }
 ```

-:information_source: *The new route called `/wishlist`, responsible for creating the Wishlist custom page that displays wishlisted product items, already contains a default template, meaning it is ready to be rendered and no further actions are required.
+> ℹ️ *The new route called `/wishlist`, responsible for creating the Wishlist custom page that displays wishlisted product items, already contains a default template, meaning it is ready to be rendered under the My Account menu and no further actions are required from you.
 However, you can **customize the Wishlist page, overwriting the template by creating a brand new one as you wish**.
 To do so, check the **Advanced configurations** section below.*
-The same route will be also available under My Account menu

 ## Advanced configurations